dandelion64-Archives/pmbootstrap-mirror/CONTRIBUTING.md

 """
 ```

 * If it is feasible for you, try to run the testsuite on code that you have changed.
 The `test/test_build.py` case will build full cross-compilers for `aarch64` and `armhf`, so it may take a long time.
-Testcases can be started with `pytest` and it's planned to run that automatically when making a new PR (see #64).
+Testcases can be started with `pytest` and it's planned to run that automatically when making a new merge request (see #64).

 **If you need any help, don't hesitate to open an [issue](https://gitlab.com/postmarketOS/pmbootstrap/issues) and ask!**